AdityaCoppisetti/keylouder/journal.md

 okay it doesnt look that good but i have an idea , i have an old acrylic glass panel lying around and i think im going to put between the pcb and the case

+now lets get started on the other sides